Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, the appeal of studying in English-speaking countries ***stems from*** English's ***prominent role*** as an international language. ***Its universal application in various sectors***, ***coupled with the advantages of*** cultural exposure and academic excellence, make it an ***indispensable tool*** for those seeking global opportunities and success.

 ## Type: Both side

+### Lower ticket price

+Indeed, reducing airfare allows more passengers to travel by plane.
+However, in order to ensure their own profits, airlines are bound to attempt to lower operational costs in various aspects.
+When this involves certain safety-related aspects such as reducing staff training time, skipping pre-flight safety checks, or requiring flights to be extended, it can directly lead to various risks(hazards) and even result in tragic aviation accidents.